Skip to article content

 Outflow (wn>0\mathbf{w} \cdot \mathbf{n} > 0 on Γout\Gamma_\text{out}):

-The upwind value is the interior trace uu; no data needs to be prescribed:
+The flow is leaving the domain, so the upwind value is the interior trace uu.
+No data needs to be prescribed; the term is uu-dependent and enters the residual as:

 Wall / Symmetry (wn=0\mathbf{w} \cdot \mathbf{n} = 0 on Γw\Gamma_w):

 No advective flux crosses the boundary.
-The face integral vanishes, so no term is added for either walls or symmetry planes.
+The face integral is identically zero, so no term needs to be added.

 The Complete Weak Formulation